spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-the-dynamic-store-prices-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the following changes have been applied by adding a currency to the store in the Administration Interface.
+Make sure that the following changes have been applied by adding a currency to the store in the Backoffice interface.

 {% endinfo_block %}